-Precision, accuracy, and application
+Accuracy and application

-To obtain the precision of the method, a chloride sample of a known concentration (7.69 mg L-1) was measured 20 times.
-The precision, determined using the coefficient of variation of the 20 measurements, gave a value of X%.
-To assess accuracy, as well as the practicality of the argentometric method, samples covering a wide range of matrices were analyzed (table X).
+To assess accuracy, as well as the practicality of the argentometric method, samples covering a wide range of matrices were analyzed (Table 2).
 The samples included wine (food), seawater (environment), urine (biological), and spiked-purified water (industry).
 To validate the measured values, all samples were also measured by ion chromatography, a well-established method for chloride quantification[42].
-Each sample was measured three times and the results of the two methods (presented in table X) were analyzed using a t-test (confidence level set at 95%).
+Each sample was measured three times and the results of the two methods (presented in Table 2) were analyzed using a t-test (confidence level set at 95% critical t value 2.776).
 The results showed no statistical difference between the ICP-OES and IC results for all of the examined samples.
+The method accuracy was calculated by using the reference sample measurement result and the value obtained was 0.26%.
 These results confirm both the accuracy and the applicability of the new ICP-OES argentometric method to a variety of fields.

-Table 2: samples measurments results using the argentometric method and Ion Chromatography
+Table 2: samples measurements results using the argentometric method and Ion Chromatography